AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 spirit of Origen continued to animate the chief theologians of the East, though it was kept within narrower limits.
-The works of this great teacher were also made known in the West by Jerome and Rufinus, and exerted an influence even upon his opponents.\"
+The works of this great teacher were also made known in the West by Jerome and Rufinus, and exerted an influence even upon his opponents."

 After Justinian the Greek empire and influence contracted, and the Latin and Roman power expanded.
-Latin became the language of Christianity, and Augustine\'s system and followers used it as the instrument of molding Christianity into an Africo-Romano heathenism.
-The Apostles\' and Nicene creeds were disregarded, and Arianism, Origenism, Pelagianism, Manichaeism and other so-called heresies were nearly or quite obliterated, and the Augustinian inventions of original and inherited
+Latin became the language of Christianity, and Augustine's system and followers used it as the instrument of molding Christianity into an Africo-Romano heathenism.
+The Apostles' and Nicene creeds were disregarded, and Arianism, Origenism, Pelagianism, Manichaeism and other so-called heresies were nearly or quite obliterated, and the Augustinian inventions of original and inherited